Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 1. Navigate to *Catalog > Service Registry*.
 2. From the list view, select a service to open the service details.

-View the following detailed information for a specific service in any state (Draft, Active, Deprecated, Active):
+Click on the Service name or icon to view the following detailed information for a specific service in any state (Draft, Active, Deprecated, Active):

-* Service Name, Logical Name, Description, Owning Team, Tags, Attributes, Endpoints, Active Version, Spec, Created on / Modified on date by User
-* Per Service Version Tags and Attributes
-* The API Specification and Methods
+* General Service information (non-version specific) is displayed at the top portion of the page.
+The inclucdes the Service Name, Logical Name, Description, and Owning Team.
+There are tabs for the Versions, Access Rights Tags & Attrivutes, and Assets for the General Service.
+* The is metrics area which displays the count of the number of Assets and Product related to the General Service.
+* The general Access Rights tab displays all the other teams the API Service is shared with.
+* The general Tags & Attribues tab displays the tags and attributes properties for the general API Service.
+* The general Asset tab displays all the Assets which are grouped with this general API Service.
+* Version specific infomration is diplayed in the bottom portion of the screen in the Versions tab.
+Every version of the Service is displayed by their Service Revision name, the specification type, and created/updated date on the left hand side of the Version tab.
+This makes it easier to view all the versions of an API Service.
-* Endpoints listening for requests to the service
+* With the version specific tab, there are other tabs to view the API Specification & Methods, Endpoints listening for requests to the service, Tags & Attributes, and Assets which are related to version of the service.

 ## Create an API Service